boschloo/ConnectFour/strategies/README.md

 **Testing strategies**

-The rules in these files are the same, but with different game states.
+These files observe different game states.
 The purpose is to test a combination of strategies.
+The first 60 lines of these programs contain the game state to be tested, the strategies and the output obtained.
+The program part starting at line 60 is always the same.

 Three strategies are given in order: